-- Edoxaban is taken as once daily, at the same time each day - Edoxaban tablets can be taken with or without food - You do not have to avoid any particular food while taking edoxaban - It is very important that you remember to take the edoxaban as advised.
-Missing doses may increase your risk of developing a stroke - If you do miss a dose of edoxaban, you should take it as soon as you can and then continue the following day as per usual.
-However, you should not double your dose to make up for a missed dose
+- Edoxaban is taken as one tablet daily, at the same time each day. - Edoxaban tablets can be taken before or after food.
+There are no restrictions on food that can be eaten whilst taking edoxaban. - It is very important that you remember to take the edoxaban as advised. - Missing doses may increase your risk of developing blood clots.
+If you do miss a dose of edoxaban, you should take it as soon as you can and then continue the following day as per usual.
+However, you should not double your dose to make up for a missed dose.